 • Chris and I are pleased with leadership professional development opportunities for not only administrators but for teachers.
 We are pleased to have 10 teachers to volunteer for the Designate Principal position when administrators are away from the school to attend divisional meetings.

 List of collaborative structures

 - Parish

 - School Council

 - Central Office

-- School Leadership Team
+- School Leadership Team and PLC's

 - School Intervention Team

-- Professional Learning Communities